Heroes & Generals: First Encounter

 The Encounter game mode is a simplified version of a skirmish, designed for new players but available for play by all.
 The player is against bots.
 Like a skirmish, a team wins when it has held control points long enough to fill a bar at the top of the screen, but unlike a skirmish, there is only one control point (01).
 This allows new players to get a feel for the game and will let them proceed to Skirmishes following their first Encounter round.

 Specialist versus Specialist

 The Specialist versus Specialist game mode is based on the Encounter game mode, with one control point being fought over by two factions; however, the game mode is designed to facilitate specialist battles by allowing players to only participate with tanker-class soldiers, recons or pilots.
 Players can choose which specialist battle he wants to play by selecting specialist in the main menu.
 Teams have two spawn points each, and AI-controlled infantry are spawned in to fight alongside the players.

 Development

-Heroes & Generals is developed using Reto-Moto's own browser-based 3D game engine, called "Retox."
-The development-model is referred to as "User Driven Development," and the idea behind it is to show how the game is being made, and in the making the developers hope to get feedback from the players.
+Heroes & Generals was developed using Reto-Moto's own browser-based 3D game engine, called "Retox."
+The development-model was referred to as "User Driven Development," and the idea behind it was to show how the game is being made, and in the making the developers hope to get feedback from the players.
 Heroes & Generals uses the BattlEye anti-cheat system.